senthilrajasek/senthilrajasek/README.md

-### Hi there 👋

-Thanks for visiting my Technology website.
+My name is Senthil Rajasekharan and thanks for visiting my technology website.

 I will be writing about my 20+ years of technology career on this page.